• About/Start Here

 Travel Pro Tip: The Longhorn Cavern State Park is a must-see for an 85-minute cave tour.

 Another Texas town that boasts its bluebonnets.
 Known for its blooming bluebonnet fields in East Texas and its annual Bluebonnet Festival in April each year, Chappell Hill is the Official State of Texas Bluebonnet Festival.
-And, don’t forget about the other three towns close by that make up Washington County – Brenham, Washington, and Burton.
+And don’t forget about the other three towns nearby that make up Washington County: Brenham, Washington, and Burton.

 Travel Pro Tip: Chappell Hill also hosts a Scarecrow Festival each year.

-Cuero (DeWitt County) was named “Wildflower Capital of Texas” by the Texas Legislature in 1999 in part of the 1,000 different species that have been documented blooming at various times throughout the county.
+Cuero (DeWitt County) was named “Wildflower Capital of Texas” by the Texas Legislature in 1999, in part due to the 1,000 different species that have been documented blooming at various times throughout the county.

 Travel Pro Tip: The official celebration of Wildflower Month in DeWitt County is in April.